 - 1. If credit work is taken during teaching quarters, the average permitted is four credits per quarter, the total for three quarters not to exceed 12 credits.
 Fees are assessed on the credit-hour basis. - 2.
 Full-time staff members not enrolled in credit courses may enroll in a course as an "auditor" without charge with the approval of the department head and Dean of the school in which the course is offered.
 Approval of the Registrar's office is also necessary.
 Staff members enrolled in credit courses desiring to "audit" courses must sign up through their enrollment officer and the course must appear on their enrollment cards. - 3.
-Under certain conditions, leaves of absence are granted to enable employees to carry on their studies with full or part salary.
-Further details appear on page 26 of this book.
+The full-time college non-academic employees (operations, maintenance and classified personnel) are not permitted to enroll for courses during their scheduled working hours.
+Exception: Primarily for the purpose of improving their technical competence, all technicians, food supervisors, librarians and curators on the classified salary payroll may be permitted to carry during working hours, not to exceed four credit hours of course work each term.